What does EUPATI stand for?

 The EUPATI Toolbox was launched in January 2016.
 It contains a library of information about medicines research and development.
 This information is not medicine- or disease-specific.

-More than 4 million users have accessed the information on the Toolbox since its launch.
+More than 5.5 million users have accessed the information on the Toolbox since its launch.
 It provides the “A-Z of medicines research and development” from lab bench to approval, drug safety and other topics.
-Users can access the Toolbox information currently in 9 languages and four additional languages are in translation.
+Users can access the Toolbox information currently in 13 languages.

 What are the EUPATI National Platforms?